whomwah/kyan_docker_rails/README.md

 # Kyan Docker Rails

 These are images we used at kyan.com as a base image to simplify local development of Rails app.
 The various tags specify the version of `ruby` used.

-Visit https://hub.docker.com/r/kyan/rails/ for information on what is contained in the base image.
+It uses a version of `ruby/**-slim` as a base.
+It contains all the base dependencies you need to compile most common gems we use, including MySQL or Postgres.

 ### 2.3.1